quarkusio/quarkus-super-heroes/docs/deploying-to-azure.md

 ### Fight Microservice

 The Fight microservice invokes the Heroes and Villains microserivces, sends fight messages to a Kafka topics and stores the fights into a MongoDB database.
-To configure Kafka, we need the same connection string as the one used by the Statistics microservice as well as the Apicurion URL (variable `APICURIO_URL`).
+To configure Kafka, we need the same connection string as the one used by the Statistics microservice as well as the Apicurio URL (variable `APICURIO_URL` and append `apis/registry/v2`).
 In the `application-azure.properties` file add:

 ```shell